 View the heavens!
 The RMSC Strasenburgh Planetarium offers free telescope viewing every Saturday night from dark until 10pm, weather permitting.
 Climb 60 steps at the back of the planetarium to view the sky through telescopes operated by knowledgeable volunteers from the Astronomy Section of the Rochester Academy of Science, the leading local astronomy club.
 Before coming, please call the Planetarium box office after 7:30 p.m. to confirm that the telescope is open: 585.697.1945.

 Unless otherwise noted, hikes/programs are free with admission

-Explore the Cumming Nature Center landscape with naturalist Shariee Edersheim and uncover the hidden gems and oft-overlooked magic of the forest and fields.
-These guided hikes are included in Nature Center admission, last about 90 minutes and traverse easy to moderate terrain.
-April and May hikes focus on wildflowers as they appear as the season progresses.
+Join naturalist Shariee Edersheim and uncover the hidden gems and oft-overlooked magic of the forest and fields.
+These free guided tours last 90 minutes on easy to moderate terrain.

 Camouflage and Habitat

 Who shares your habitat?
 Explore the plants and animals in our area in this new, permanent, interactive display and highly detailed mural by regional artist, Mary Mullard.

 Take a closer look at Canada geese and goslings in the photography of Rachel Krebs.

 Enjoy this permanent play space designed especially for preschoolers.
 Over-sized frogs, turtles, tadpoles, lily pads, and mushrooms fill a make-believe pond.